zamm-dev/zamm/ui/dashboard.md

 ```

 Note that we take much inspiration from `src-tauri/src/commands/preferences/write.rs` for also using a similar pattern of copying files over to a temporary test directory and then comparing file results.
-Two changes does need to be made to `src-tauri/src/test_helpers.rs` to complete the above refactor:
+Two changes do need to be made to `src-tauri/src/test_helpers.rs` to complete the above refactor:

 ```rs
 pub fn get_temp_test_dir(test_name: &str) -> PathBuf {